 The Company holds an investment in Verve consisting of shares of Verve's common stock.
 Prior to Verve's initial public offering in June 2021, the Company valued such investment based on the cost of the equity securities adjusted for any observable market transactions.
-Following Verve's initial public offering, the equity securities have a readily determinable fair value; however, they were subject to transfer restrictions for 6 months following Verve's initial public offering.
-As of March 31, 2022, the Company owned 546,970 shares of Verve's common stock valued at \$12.5 million, which is included in marketable securities in the condensed consolidated balance sheet.
-In addition the Company recorded other expense of \$7.7 million and other income of \$1.0 million for the three months ended March 31, 2022, and 2021 respectively, related to the changes in fair value of Verve's stock.
+Following Verve's initial public offering, the equity securities have a readily determinable fair value.
+As of June 30, 2022, the Company owned 546,970 shares of Verve's common stock valued at \$8.4 million, which is included in marketable securities in the condensed consolidated balance sheet.